Glossary of shipping terms

 FCR – Fiata forwarder certificate of receipt

-Certificate of acceptance for the delivery of the goods by the forwarder.
+Certificate of acceptance of the goods by the forwarder.

 FCT – Fiata forwarder certificate of transport